Jaco the Galactic Patrolman

-Plot summary
+Plot

 Jaco, a Galactic Patrolman sent to Earth to protect it from an evil alien attack, crash lands on Earth.
 He meets the retired scientist Omori who offers to try and fix his spaceship.
 The next day, government policeman Katayude informs Omori that he does not have the right to live on the island and has to vacate it in one week or be arrested.
 Jaco learns that Omori has continued his research on time travel in order to save his deceased wife and assistants, but is only able to temporarily speed up how the user experiences time, giving the illusion of stopped time (not actual time travel according to Jaco, which is against intergalactic law).
 Omori repairs the spaceship, but deduces that it needs a very expensive metal as fuel.

 During a trip to the capital for supplies, Jaco saves a young woman from thugs, but also unknowingly attacks the police, becoming a wanted man.
 The woman, Tights, decides to join Jaco and Omori on the island and buys a small amount of the expensive metal with the money she was given for agreeing to act as a body double for a pop star in an upcoming dangerous rocket launch publicity stunt.
 Although not enough to make the trip home, it will allow Jaco to call for help.
 However, he breaks the ship's radio antennae while showing off.